 TMA’s Legislative Recommendations

-- Texas Higher Education Coordinating Board budget: Graduate Medical Education Expansion Program, State Rural Training Track Grant Program, and Family Medicine Residency Program
+- Invest in the Texas Higher Education Coordinating Board budget: Graduate Medical Education Expansion Grant Program, State Rural Training Track Grant Program, and Family Medicine Residency Program

 - Health-related institution bill patterns budget: formula funding for GME teaching costs